 The Free Solution: Disclosures on Your Profile

-Within Tinder, when someone receives a Super Likes, they are notified immediately.
+When someone receives a Super Likes, they are notified immediately.
 When they receive the notification, they are of course able to view the other person’s profile, including the sender’s biography.
 This is where our free solution comes in.
 Placing a simple disclosure on your profile that lets others know that any Super Likes are accidental or unintentional is the perfect solution.
-This lets you feel a bit better about your accidental Super Like while allowing the recipients know that you didn’t mean to Super Like them.
+This lets you feel a bit better about your accidental Super Like while allowing the recipients to know that you didn’t mean to Super Like them.
 Our recommended text is simple: just write something along the lines of “If I Super Liked you, it was unintentional.”

 Now, obviously, this isn’t a perfect solution.
 For one, it does limit your ability to actually use Super Likes to their fullest potential, since sending a Super Like to someone will seem like an accident even if the swipe was purposeful.
 For another, not every Super Liked user will read your full bio before swiping left or right to your profile, meaning the disclosure won’t be seen by everyone.
 But overall, placing this sort of message right into your own profile allows you to have peace of mind when using the app in case an accidental swipe occurs.